Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Importantly, insulin not only drives fat storage but also blocks fat burning.
 That is why eating fast carbs makes it so easy to gain weight but also so hard to lose it.
 The excess insulin that hangs around after overshoots makes it almost impossible to mobilize stored fat for energy.

-A diet like the SAD/WD, rich in fast carbs, spikes blood sugar several times per day, leading to chronically elevated levels of insulin making it almost impossible to lose weight.
+A diet like the SAD/WD, rich in fast carbs, spikes blood sugar several times per day, leading to chronically elevated levels of insulin, and making it almost impossible to lose weight.
 And, in addition to storing and protecting our fat, insulin also induces blood vessels to constrict which can raise our blood pressure.

 When our tissues become insulin-resistant, our bodies struggle to properly regulate blood sugar levels after eating fast carbs.
 This puts pressure on the beta cells to make even more insulin.
 Chronically high insulin levels in the context of repeated blood sugar excursions drives the development of something called metabolic syndrome which is the first step toward diabetes and other chronic diseases.